The Baltimore Sun was spared a hedge-fund owner. Now it will try to survive as a nonprofit.

 Bainum has his work cut out for him.
 Regional newspapers like the Sun have been declining for the past two decades, battered by the epochal shift from print to digital publication and abandoned by advertisers and readers — trends that have only accelerated during the pandemic.

 The Sun is still profitable, according to insiders, though its earnings are largely a result of years of cost-cutting, including several rounds of newsroom layoffs, rather than real growth.
-Tribune Publishing hasn’t disclosed the financial performance of each of its newspapers or the terms of the Sun deal.
+Tribune Publishing hasn’t disclosed the financial performance of each of its newspapers.

 Venetoulis said Bainum expressed interest in buying the newspaper about three or four months ago; not long after, the hedge fund Alden Global Capital proposed its buyout of Tribune, opening the way for negotiations over the Sun.
 His nonprofit will also take over the Capital Gazette and the Carroll County Times if the deal goes through.